Analytic non-abelian Hodge theory: The Betti, de Rham and harmonic functors on Banach algebras

 For an explicit description of $k[\Gamma]^{\an}$, note that the system of norms is given by

 where $w(\gamma)$ is the minimal word length of $\gamma$ in terms of $X$. \end{proof}

-When combined with is tensor structure, this implies that the functor of Proposition \ref{fgrep} is a very strong invariant indeed: \begin{lemma} The tensor structure of Lemma \ref{tensorstr0} gives $k[\Gamma]^{\an} $ the structure of a Fr\'echet bialgebra.
+When combined with its tensor structure, this implies that the functor of Proposition \ref{fgrep} is a very strong invariant indeed: \begin{lemma} The tensor structure of Lemma \ref{tensorstr0} gives $k[\Gamma]^{\an} $ the structure of a m-convex Fr\'echet bialgebra.
 The group

 of grouplike elements of $ k[\Gamma]^{\an} $ is then $\Gamma$. \end{lemma} \begin{proof} Applying the map $m$ of Lemma \ref{tensorstr0} to $(\xi,\xi)$, for the canonical element $\xi \in\Hom_{\gp}(\Gamma,k[\Gamma]^{\an} ) $ gives us a comultiplication $\mu\co k[\Gamma]^{\an}\to k[\Gamma]^{\an}\ten^{\pi}k[\Gamma]^{\an}= k[\Gamma\by \Gamma]^{\an}$ and a co-unit $\vareps\co k[\Gamma]^{\an} \to k$.
 On the topological basis $\Gamma$, we must have $\mu(\gamma)= (\gamma, \gamma)$ and $\vareps(\gamma)=1$.